Rodrigo Germade

 Rodrigo Germade Barreiro (born 23 August 1990) is a Spanish sprint canoeist.

+Career

 He won the silver medal in the men's K-4 500 metres event at the 2020 Summer Olympics in Tokyo with Saúl Craviotto, Carlos Arévalo and Marcus Walz.
 Previously, he competed at the 2016 Summer Olympics in Rio de Janeiro, in the men's K-4 1000 metres.